petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/objects-tutorials/using-apis/using-nestedfields-to-query-related-entries.md

    }
    ```

+   Copy the first Baker entry ID for use with the following POST command.

-1. Execute `Charlie_POST_ToCompany` using a `Baker` entry ID as a parameter.
+1. Execute `Charlie_POST_ToCompany` using the ID for `baker-one` as a parameter.

    ```bash
    ./Charlie_POST_ToCompany.sh [bakerId]
    ```

-   This creates `Charlie` entries related to the preceding `Baker` entry.
-Copy the first entry's ID for use with the following GET command.
+   This creates three Charlie entries and relates them to the specified Baker entry using the `bakerToCharlie` relationship.

    ```json
    {